getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 	new LoginController()
 );
 ```

-We won't belabor lots of explanation about this example, as it should be fairly straightforward to understand.

 We have base behaviors that all controllers share, which are `success(..)`, `failure(..)` and `showDialog(..)`.
 Our child classes `LoginController` and `AuthController` override `failure(..)` and `success(..)` to augment the default base class behavior.
 Also note that `AuthController` needs an instance of `LoginController` to interact with the login form, so that becomes a member data property.